hartwigmedical/actin/algo/README.md

 HAS_SOLID_PRIMARY_TUMOR_INCLUDING_LYMPHOMA | All configured DOIDs equal or child of DOID 162, no DOID equal or child of DOID 1240, 712 or 4960. | Resolve to `WARN` in case any DOID equal or child of DOID 5772, 3282, 5621, 3664, 8683 (but does not resolve to `FAIL` already)
 HAS_PRIMARY_TUMOR_LOCATION_BELONGING_TO_DOID_TERM_X | Any configured DOID term should be equal of a child of DOID belonging to term X | In case the sample configured DOID is defined in the list of "Main cancer types" and is a parent of the requested DOID, AND when sample tumor type = empty or 'carcinoma' (without a subtype), the tumor type may actually be correct but the required details were missing in the clinical data.
 Therefore, in these situations, resolve to `UNDETERMINED`.
 HAS_CANCER_OF_UNKNOWN_PRIMARY_AND_TYPE_X | ALL configured DOIDs equal or child of DOID of tumor type X specified, and none of configured DOIDs should be equal or child of DOID 0050686.
 Resolve to `UNDETERMINED` in case ALL configured DOIDs exactly equal to DOID 162 and tumor sublocation is not "CUP" (TODO) | X can be one of: Carcinoma (DOID 305), Adenocarcinoma (DOID: 299), Squamous cell carcinoma (DOID: 1749), Melanoma (DOID: 1909)
 HAS_CANCER_WITH_NEUROENDOCRINE_COMPONENT | Term of any configured DOIDs like '%neuroendocrine%', or a child of a DOID with term like %neuroendocrine%, or any configured DOID equal or child of DOID 169 or 1800, or primary tumor extra details like %neuroendocrine% or %NEC% or %NET%.
-Resolve to `UNDETERMINED` in case the tumor has a small cell component (according to rule below)
+Resolve to `UNDETERMINED` in case the tumor has a small cell component (according to rule below), or inactivation of at least 2 of 3 genes: TP53, PTEN, RB1.
 HAS_CANCER_WITH_SMALL_CELL_COMPONENT | Term of any configured DOIDs like '%small cell%', or a child of a DOID with term like %small cell%, or any configured DOID equal or child of DOID 0050685, or primary tumor extra details like %small cell% or %SCNEC%
 HAS_PROSTATE_CANCER_WITH_SMALL_CELL_COMPONENT | DOID equal or child of DOID 7141, or DOID equal or child of DOID 10283 & primary tumor extra details like %Small cell% | `WARN` in case DOID equal or child of DOIDs 2992, or 10283 & 1800, or 10283 & 169. `UNDETERMINED` in case of DOID exactly equal to DOID 10283
 HAS_OVARIAN_CANCER_WITH_MUCINOUS_COMPONENT | Any configured DOID equal or child of DOID 6278, 7013, 3267, 3604, 3606, 6067, 6469 or 6898, or both DOIDs 3030 & 2394 configured.